 - withdraw your consent at any time by contacting us, and, subject to any applicable legal or contractual restrictions which we must fulfill, we will cease to collect, use, retain and disclose your personal information after the withdrawal of your consent.
 If you withdraw your consent, or do not provide us with all necessary personal information, we will still do our best to provide you with our products or services, however it may not be possible to do so.

-- update your marketing permissions and contact preferences at any time by logging on to Online Services or by contacting us
+- update your marketing permissions and contact preferences at any time by logging on to Online Services or by contacting us.
+You can also use the unsubscribe link included in our commercial electronic messages.

 Credit information we may obtain and exchange with credit reporting agencies